-On the way back to Reykjavik, we get to see some of the best of what the highlands of Iceland have to offer.
-We will see glaciers, mountains, volcanoes, and black deserts.
-Our guide will drop you off at your accommodation, and hopefully you enjoyed this legendary journey of cultural history and geological importance.
+We will enjoy the scenery on the way back to Reykjavik.
+Our guide will drop you off in Reykjavik, and hopefully you enjoyed this legendary journey of cultural history and geological importance.

 As we return from the glacier, we travel along the Highland Track of Kaldidalur.
 Kaldidalur is an excellent example of the beautiful and barren Icelandic highlands; black deserts with summers so short that only the hardiest vegetation survives.
 Enjoy the stunning mountains and glaciers in every direction.

 On our drive back to Reykjavik, we should have a great view encompassing Langjokull and Thorisjokull glaciers, the shield volcano “OK”, and Geitlandsjokull mountain.
 When we get closer to Thingvellir National Park we should see the shield volcano Skjaldbreidur, the original shield volcano which was formed in a huge eruption 9000 years ago.
 Skjaldbreidur directly translates to “Broad Shield” and it coined the name because of its resemblance to a Viking shield laying on the ground.